shrikant0013/android-instagram-client/README.md

 * [x] User can **pull-to-refresh** popular stream to get the latest popular photos
 * [x] Show latest comments for each photo
-* [ ] Display each photo with the same style and proportions as the real Instagram
+  * [x]  Show last 2 comments
 * [x] Display each user profile image using a RoundedImageViewDisplay each user profile image using a [RoundedImageView](https://github.com/vinc3m1/RoundedImageView)
-* [ ] Display a nice default placeholder graphic for each image during loading
+* [x] Display a nice default placeholder graphic for each image during loading
 * [ ] Improved the user interface through styling and coloring

 The following **bonus** features are implemented:

-* [ ] Show last 2 comments for each photo
 * [ ] Allow user to view all comments for an image within a separate activity or dialog fragment
 * [ ]  Allow video posts to be played in full-screen using the VideoView
 * [x] Apply the popular Butterknife annotation library to reduce view boilerplate

 The following **additional** features are implemented: